Guided Star-Shaped Masked Diffusion: Guided Star-Shaped Masked Diffusion

+Crucially, note that this formulation differs from the standard MDLM posterior in \cref{eq:reverse_posterior} by the \textbf{absence of conditioning on $\mathbf{x}_t$}.

-Intuitively, each step of the generative process involves two stages: (1) the model examines the current state $\mathbf{x}_t$ and forms a complete hypothesis about the final, clean data $\hat{\mathbf{x}}_0$; (2) it then generates the next, less noisy state $\mathbf{x}_{t-1}$ by applying the forward noising process to this hypothesis, effectively remasking it to the appropriate noise level.
-This step is what allows the model to revise its previous decisions.
+Intuitively, each step of the generative process involves two stages: (1) the model examines the current state $\mathbf{x}_t$ and forms a complete hypothesis about the final, clean data $\hat{\mathbf{x}}_0$; (2) it then generates the next, less noisy state $\mathbf{x}_{t-1}$ by applying the forward noising process to this hypothesis, \textbf{independently of the current state $\mathbf{x}_t$}.
+This independence allows the model to revise its previous decisions, as it enables the \textbf{remasking of any previously generated token in $\mathbf{x}_t$}, regardless of its prior status (see~\cref{fig:sampling_strategies}).

 Notably, this star-shaped sampling process establishes a direct connection to the ReMDM framework~\citep{wang2025remasking}.
-Specifically, our sampler is mathematically equivalent to the ReMDM sampler when its probability is set to $\sigma_t = 1 - \alpha_s$.
-As we demonstrate in our analysis (Appendix~\ref{appendix::analysis_remdm_eta} and Section~\ref{ssec::loop_scheduler}), this hyperparameter requires an extensive, per-schedule tuning process to be effective.
-Our formulation avoids this costly search and allows our sampler to perform on par with a carefully optimized ReMDM.
+Specifically, our sampler is mathematically equivalent to the ReMDM sampler when its remasking parameter is set to $1 - \alpha_s$ (see proof in Appendix~\ref{ssec:connection_remdm}).

 A crucial consequence of this formulation is its compatibility with existing models.
-The variational lower bound (VLB) for this process can be simplified to a weighted cross-entropy objective, structurally identical to that used for standard masked diffusion models:
+Consistent with \cite{wang2025remasking}, our variational lower bound (VLB) for this process can be simplified to a weighted cross-entropy objective, structurally identical to \cref{eq:ldiffusion}.

-\textbf{Claim 1.} \textit{The VLB for the star-shaped process simplifies to the objective in Eq.~\eqref{eq:simplified_objective}, which has the same functional form as the standard masked diffusion objective but with different timestep-dependent weights $w'_t$.} (Proof in Appendix~\ref{appendix::proof_of_claim1}).
+\textbf{Claim 1.} \textit{The VLB for the star-shaped process simplifies to the objective, which has the same functional form as the standard masked diffusion objective but with different timestep-dependent weights $w'_t$.} (Proof in Appendix~\ref{appendix::proof_of_claim1}).